-SRE (The Society of Reproductive Endocrinology and Infertility) and SART (Society for Assisted Reproductive Technology) are affiliate societies of the American Society for Reproductive Medicine (ASRM).
+SREI (The Society of Reproductive Endocrinology and Infertility) and SART (Society for Assisted Reproductive Technology) are affiliate societies of the American Society for Reproductive Medicine (ASRM).

 Health care workers with an interest in treating patients with infertility may become members of ASRM.

-However, membership in SRE requires specialty training in the areas of reproductive endocrinology and infertility.
+However, membership in SREI requires specialty training in the areas of reproductive endocrinology and infertility.
 This requires four years of medical school after an undergraduate education, followed by a four year residency in Obstetrics and Gynecology.
 The final course of training involves a two or three year fellowship in Reproductive Endocrinology and Infertility, which includes experience in ultrasonography, ovulation induction, IVF, laparoscopic and hysteroscopic surgery, surgery for treatment of fibroids, and microsurgery.
-An important aspect of the training also includes assessment and treatment of hormonal disorders, such as polycystic ovary syndrome, premature menopause, and recurrent miscarriage.
+An important aspect of the training also includes assessment and treatment of hormonal disorders, such as polycystic ovary syndrome (PCOS), premature menopause, and recurrent miscarriage.

-Once the fellowship has been completed, the specialist must pass board certification examinations in both Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility in order to qualify for membership in SRE.
+Once the fellowship has been completed, the specialist must pass board certification examinations in both Obstetrics and Gynecology and in Reproductive Endocrinology and Infertility in order to qualify for membership in SREI.
 Board certification must be maintained on an annual basis through required assessment procedures.

 SART is the primary organization of professionals dedicated to the practice of assisted reproductive technologies (ART- IVF)) in the United States.
 Major functions of SART include yearly data collection of IVF outcomes from its member clinics, as well as maintaining a close association with the Centers for Disease Control to accurately report these outcomes.
 SART represents 85% of the ART clinics in the U.S. In addition to reporting ART outcomes to the public on its website, SART sets practice guidelines and standards and interacts with the federal government by acting as an overseer of ART in this country.
 This helps to protect our patients.
 SART plays a major role in quality assurance, and as a SART member clinic, NCFMC not only follows the requirements of submitting yearly statistics to SART but also of maintaining accreditation of our laboratory by CAP/ASRM (the College of American Pathologists/American Society for Reproductive Medicine).
 This involves periodic inspections, to be sure that the highest standards are maintained.